manivarunarivini/Object_Detection-Python_Shiny_APP-deployed-on-Kubernetes-cluster-/README.md

-# Master Thesis: Object_Detection-Python_Shiny_App deployed on Kubernetes cluster (Current Work)
+# Master Thesis: Object_Detection-Python_Shiny_App deployed on Kubernetes cluster

-This project enables automated **leaf object detection** using a YOLOv8s ONNX model and displays the results through a **Shiny web application**.
-The complete system integrates with **Nextcloud** to retrieve and store data, and is designed to work seamlessly with a **Raspberry Pi camera**.

----
+This project delivers an automated leaf object detection system combining edge computing, AI inference, and interactive visualization.
+Images are captured using a Raspberry Pi, processed using a YOLOv8 ONNX model, and visualized through a web-based Python Shiny app.
+All components are synchronized via a shared Nextcloud folder to ensure seamless data exchange and centralized storage.

+## Hardware and Infrastructure
+The system uses a Raspberry Pi 4 with a Raspberry Pi HQ camera module for field data acquisition.
+Captured images, configuration files, predictions, and models are stored in Nextcloud under a structured project folder.
+The complete application is containerized using a Dockerfile and deployed to a Kubernetes cluster, making the Shiny app publicly accessible via the hosted URL.

 ## 🔁 Workflow Summary

-* A **Raspberry Pi** camera captures unseen leaf images at regular time intervals which is operated from Shiny App.
+The Raspberry Pi captures images based on parameters like resolution, measurement interval, and capture_mode, defined in the config.json file.

+1. Timed Loop: Continuously captures and uploads images at the configured interval.
+2. Single Shot: Captures a single image, then change the mode to "Idle Mode".
+3. Idle Mode: Halts image capture and wait for the mode to change.
+Each image is timestamped using the format _<YYYYMMDD_HHMMSS>.jpg and uploaded to the RSPi_Leaf_Images folder in Nextcloud

 * These images are **automatically uploaded** to the `RSPi_leaf_images` folder in **Nextcloud**.
 * A YOLOv8 model, exported in **ONNX format**, is trained on **10 leaf classes**:
   ```